 - The Americans with Disabilities Act, as amended.

-Employees, former employees, and applicants are protected from retaliation.
+The law protects employees, former employees, and applicants from retaliation.

 The recognized elements for a viable retaliation claim:

-Opposition.
-Protected activity includes opposing discrimination or conduct made unlawful by a civil rights law.
+- Opposition.
+Protected activity includes opposing discrimination or conduct made unlawful by a civil rights law, i.e., filing a discrimination complaint with the employer; or

-A person claiming retaliation must show that the employer’s challenged action might well have dissuaded a reasonable worker from making or supporting a charge of discrimination.
+- An employer’s action that might well have dissuaded a reasonable worker from making or supporting a charge of discrimination.

-In general, this element requires a relationship between the employee’s protected activity and the employers’ action alleged to be retaliatory.
+- This element requires a relationship between the employee’s protected activity and the employer’s action alleged to be retaliatory.